 The output products allow the IP to be synthesized, simulated, and implemented as part of the design.
 For more information on working with IP cores and the Xilinx® IP catalog, refer to the Vivado Design Suite User Guide: Designing with IP (UG896).
 You can also work through the Vivado Design Suite Tutorial: Designing with IP (UG939).

 Click Generate to generate the default output products for sine_high.
+A dialog box opens saying that the Out of context module run was launched for generating output products.
+Click OK.

 Adding Sine Mid